KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ## What is the `:0` and `:1` in the GRUB menu at boot?

-These are deployments and **there's a bug where they get duplicated**, which is why there are 4 entries when there should be two by default unless a specific deployment is pinned.
 This allows users to rollback a bad system upgrade by selecting the previous deployment.

 - `:0` = Current deployment/newest update
 - `:1` = Previous deployment/update.